emacs-mirror/emacs/mps/manual/source/reference/index.rst

                                    mps_arena_class_t arena_class_vm(),
                                    size_t size)

-    *size* is the initial amount of virtual address space, in bytes, that the arena will reserve (this space is initially reserved so that the arena can subsequently use it without interference from other parts of the program, but most of it is not committed, so it don't require any RAM or backing store).
+    *size* is the initial amount of virtual address space, in :term:`bytes <byte (1)>`, that the arena will reserve (this space is initially reserved so that the arena can subsequently use it without interference from other parts of the program, but most of it is not committed, so it don't require any RAM or backing store).
 The arena may allocate more virtual address space beyond this initial reservation as and when it deems it necessary.
 The MPS is most efficient if you reserve an address space that is several times larger than your peak memory usage.

     If the MPS fails to reserve adequate address space to place the arena in, :c:func:`mps_arena_create` returns